RENCI-NRIG/X-CITE/README.md

 - Run `quarto preview` in a terminal, which will start a local web server with a live preview that opens in your web browser.
 - Once you are satisfied with your changes, commit them, push the branch to GitHub, and submit a pull request.
-The PR will be eventually be reviewed and merged.
+A project member will eventually review and merge the PR.

 Once content is in the `main` branch of this GitHub repository, the [publish] workflow should take care of the building and publishing the